 Finally, Good News

 The next day we hear that one family and one solo traveller are trying to charter a helicopter as the cyclone has subsided, at least for a couple of hours.
-We decide that we wanted to do the same, bank balances be damned.
+We decide that we want to do the same, bank balances be damned.
 Unfortunately for us, these helicopters are in high demand and it’s either us or the family with young children, so naturally we can’t put ourselves forward.